YosysHQ/nextpnr/docs/faq.md

 was possible to create an open source place and route tool for the iCE40 FPGAs that actually produced valid bitstreams.

-For it's original purpose it has served the community extremely well.
-However, it was never designed to support multiple different FPGA devices, nor more complicated timing driven placement and routing used by most commercial place and route tools.
+For its original purpose, it has served the community extremely well.
+However, it was never designed to support multiple different FPGA families, nor more complicated timing driven placement and routing used by most commercial place and route tools.